yascho/partial-model-collapse-unlearning/README.md

 - `num_epochs`: Number of unlearning epochs.
 - `num_samples`: Number of candidate responses sampled for each forget question.
-- `lambda`: Trade-off parameter balancing the retain loss and the collapse loss (the loss on the sampled synthetic responses).
+- `lambda_unlearning`: Trade-off parameter balancing the retain loss and the collapse loss (the loss on the sampled synthetic responses).
 - `min_len`: Synthetic responses with length below this minimal response length are penalized in the reward function.

-## Unlearning instructions
+## Usage instructions

+First finetune models on the ground truth.
+Then either execute **PMC-unlearning** or **PMC-alignment**.

 **1. Finetuning on full dataset**
 ```